khaosx/macos-setup/README.md

 ## Post-install Tasks

-None.
-That's the whole point.
+There's a few things to do once the install is complete.
+I'll document them one of these days.

 ## To-Do
 * ~~Fix screensaver in custom install~~
 * ~~Fix homepage in Safari~~
-* Create plist and load via launchctl
+* ~~Create plist and load via launchctl~~
 * When MAS is updated, remove temp fixes
+* Document post-install checklist

 ## License